Small box respirator: Evolution of the small box respirator

-British Hypo-Helmet

-Earlier versions of the gas mask prior to 1915s development of the small box respirator were crude and ineffective as no troops had yet experienced poison warfare; even the idea of it from troops, was far-fetched.
-One of the first gas masks seen on the battlefields of the early world war was the British Hypo helmet, after recent failure and ineffectiveness of the black veil respirator.
+Earlier versions of the gas mask prior to 1915s development of the small box respirator were crude and ineffective as no troops had yet experienced poison warfare.
+One of the first gas masks seen in the early part of the war was the British hypo helmet, after recent failure and ineffectiveness of the black veil respirator.
 The helmet was intended to replace the black veil in order to effectively protect against chlorine attacks.
 Yet, the mask provided unreliable protection as the eye pieces were extremely fragile.
 The protective valve of the Hypo Helmet was vulnerable and prone to breaking.
 The helmet, much like the black veil, was dipped in anti-gas chemicals such as sodium hyposulphite, washing soda, glycerine and water.
-The properties of gas chemicals was used later and refined to develop better and more effective masks.
-The helmet was made from woolen viyella and flannel fabric that was refined from material made from mica, which was brittle and damage prone.
+The choice of chemicals used was refined to develop better and more effective masks.
+The helmet was made from viyella (cotton wool blend) and flannel fabric that was refined from material made from mica, which was brittle and damage prone.
 The helmet was hot and uncomfortable as the fitting required users to tuck inside uniforms.
-The helmet was a big improvement from the black veil but proved difficult for soldiers to aim and use weapons with the helmet acquired.
+The helmet was a large improvement on the black veil but it was difficult for soldiers to use weapons with the helmet on.
 The helmet accumulated carbon dioxide in the uniforms of the users as no expiration valve was present.
 It was issued to troops by 6 June 1915.

-The later and more refined gas mask, small box respirators was developed in 1916 to be used to protect against the more toxic mixture of gas, phosgene and chlorine gas.
+The later and more refined gas mask in the form of the Large Box Respirator was developed and issued by April 1916 to specialist troops such as machine gunners, signallers and artillery.
+This was followed by the Small Box Respirator.